robledop/os/docs/THINGS_I_LEARNED.md

 - `-A 50` and `-B 50` are used to show 50 lines after and before the address `00401eba`

-In my case, it was in the `strcat` function:
+In my case, it was in the `strcat` function, but that does not mean the problem was necessarily caused by this function, of course:

 <pre><code>
  char *strcat(char *dest, const char *src)